All Episodes

 It will get you cell service, unlimited talk, unlimited text, plenty of 5G data from my cell phone company, a veteran-owned company called Pure Talk.

-The best part is is Pure Talk uses the exact same cell towers, the exact same 5G network as the big carriers, ATT, Verizon T Mobile, but you get the same service for half the cost.
+The best part is, is Pure Talk uses the exact same cell towers, the exact same 5G network as the big carriers, ATT, Verizon T-Mobile, but you get the same service for half the cost.

-Some families save more, all with no contract to sign, no activation fee, and you can make the switch today and join a stampede of us uh away from the big carriers to save a fortune in these tough Bidenomics time that we're living in.
+And you can make the switch today and join a stampede of us away from the big carriers to save a fortune in these tough Bidenomics time that we're living in.

-And you just dial pound two fifty.
+And you just dial pound 250.

-You say the keywords save now.
+You say the keyword save now.

 And if you do it now, you'll save an additional 50% off your first month.